Wild Macro | Natural History Fine Art Photography by Timothy Boomer

 It was approaching sunset in a densely shaded forest when I began working on this photo, so there wasn't much natural light available.
 I used diffused flash to illuminate the flower and balanced it with three- and four-second exposures to keep the background bright.
 It required 50 frames to get the entire flower in focus at 3x magnification.

-Disc gall induced by Feron parmula
+Striped volcano gall induced by Feron atrimentum

 Honeycomb coral slime mold (Ceratiomyxa fruticulosa).
 Stillwater Cove Regional Park, Sonoma County, California, USA.
 Stock Photo ID=SLI0073